CHS-CS50/problems/3/fifteen/README.md

    }
    ```

-1. In the inner for loop we want to store a value from `total` to an array called `board` then subtract one from `total`.
+1. In the inner for loop we want to store a value from `total` to the `board` array then subtract one from `total`.

    ```
    board[i][j] = --total;